extendssoftware/atto/README.md

 ### Templates

 PHP include is used to render a template with the ```render``` method.
-Atto is set as the current object ```$this``` for the template to render.
-Atto calls this method for the layout and view, when set.
+AttoPHP is set as the current object ```$this``` for the template to render.
+AttoPHP calls this method for the layout and view, when set.
 When you call the ```render``` method manually, you have to specify the current object for the template.
 When you render a template from a template or a callback, you can pass ```$this``` as the second parameter or your own object.

 ### Data container

-Atto has a data container which can be called with the method ```data```.
+AttoPHP has a data container which can be called with the method ```data```.
 Any data you like can be set to the data container and used in every callback and template.
 The path to set the data for must use dot notation with a colon, dot or forward slash as separator.
 They can be used interchangeably, but it is not recommended.
 The characters between the separator can only consist of a-z and 0-9, case-insensitive.